SMAPPNYU/smappPy/README.md

 ### smappPy.streaming:

-    stream_listener.SimpleFileListener  - captures live tweets, stores in txt file
+    stream_listener.SimpleFileListener  # captures live tweets, stores in txt file

-    stream_listener.SimpleDBListener     - caputes live tweets, stores in MongoDB
+    stream_listener.SimpleDBListener    # captures live tweets, stores in MongoDB

 Can capture "live" tweets based on keyword, user tweeting, and location.
 (This is a more complex and detailed system than fetching from the REST API.
 See the code for more.)

-## Getting user data from Twitter
+## 2 Getting user data from Twitter

 Can capture Twitter user data (including account info, picture, tweet numbers, friends, followers, etc)

 ### smappPy.user_data:

-    get_user_data(oauth_file, userid_list)  - returns a list of twitter user objects for each ID (if valid)
+    get_user_data(oauth_file, userid_list)  # returns a list of twitter user objects for each ID (if valid)

 *Note: twitter user object defined [here](https://dev.twitter.com/docs/platform-objects/users)*

-## Getting and Storing tweets (files and databases)
+## 3 Getting and Storing tweets (files and databases)

 ### smappPy.utilities

-    read_tweets_from_file(tweet_file)   - returns a list of tweet objects (json/dict)
+    read_tweets_from_file(tweet_file)           # returns a list of tweet objects (json/dict)

-    write_tweets_to_file(tweet_file, tweets)    - stores tweets (in json) in a file
+    write_tweets_to_file(tweet_file, tweets)    # stores tweets (in json) in a file

-    get_tweets_from_db(server, port, user, password, database, collection, keywords, number)

-    db_tweets_by_date(server, port, user, password, database, collection, start, end, number)

-    store_tweets_in_db(server, port, user, password, database, collection, tweets)
+    get_tweets_from_db(server, port, user, password, database, collection, keywords, number) db_tweets_by_date(server, port, user, password, database, collection, start, end, number) store_tweets_in_db(server, port, user, password, database, collection, tweets)

-    add_random_to_tweet(tweet)  - adds random_number field to tweets
+    add_random_to_tweet(tweet)      # adds random_number field to tweets

-    add_timestamp_to_tweet(tweet)   - adds timestamp corresponding to 'created_at' to tweet
+    add_timestamp_to_tweet(tweet)   # adds timestamp corresponding to 'created_at' to tweet

-    transform_collection(collection, create_indexes=True)   - Adds timestamp and random fields to a collection of tweets, and creates indexes on collection for faster access to tweets
+    transform_collection(collection, create_indexes=True)   # adds timestamp and random fields to a collection of tweets, and creates indexes on collection for faster access to tweets

 *Note: for more complicated queries for getting tweets from a MongoDB instance, we recommend you read up on [pymongo documentation](http://api.mongodb.org/python/2.7rc0/tutorial.html) and [tweet structure](https://dev.twitter.com/docs/platform-objects/tweets)*

-*Note: When we store tweets to a MongoDB instance provided, we add two fields for easier data access.*
-*1. random_number - a random decimal (0,1), making it easy to get a random sample of tweets* *2. timestamp - a MongoDB Date object / python datetime object (depending on context), making tweets easier to query by time*
+*Note: When we store tweets to a MongoDB instance provided, we add two fields for easier data access: 'random_number' - a random decimal (0,1), making it easy to get a random sample of tweets; and 'timestamp' - a MongoDB Date object / python datetime object (depending on context), making tweets easier to query by datetime*

 *Note: to use the 'store_tweets_in_db' function, the given username must have write privileges to the given database.*

-## Checking out your tweets
+## 4 Checking out your tweets

 ### smappPy.retweet

-    is_retweet(tweet)           - checks for all types of retweet (RT) is_official_retweet(tweet)  - checks for literal retweet via Twitter's retweet button is_manual_retweet(tweet)    - checks for manual "RT @someuser ..." type of RT is_partial_retweet(tweet)   - checks for manual RTs with additional text (may just be space)
+    is_retweet(tweet)           # checks for all types of retweet (RT) is_official_retweet(tweet)  # checks for literal retweet via Twitter's retweet button is_manual_retweet(tweet)    # checks for manual "RT @someuser ..." type of RT is_partial_retweet(tweet)   # checks for manual RTs with additional text (may just be space)

-    get_user_retweeted(tweet)   - returns a tuple (user ID, user screen name).
-If manual RT, id is None split_manual_retweet(tweet) - splits a manual Rt into "pre, userRTed, post" text elements
+    get_user_retweeted(tweet)   # returns a tuple (user ID, user screen name).
+If manual RT, id is None split_manual_retweet(tweet) # splits a manual Rt into "pre, userRTed, post" text elements

 ### smappPy.MT

-    is_MT(tweet)                - checks for all cases of MT (modified tweets) is_initial_MT(tweet)        - if the MT is the whole tweet is_interior_MT(tweet)       - if the MT comes with additional tweeter commentary split_MT(tweet)             - splits an interior MT into "pre, userMTed, post" elements
+    is_MT(tweet)                # checks for all cases of MT (modified tweets) is_initial_MT(tweet)        # if the MT is the whole tweet is_interior_MT(tweet)       # if the MT comes with additional tweeter commentary split_MT(tweet)             # splits an interior MT into "pre, userMTed, post" elements

 ### smappPy.entities

-    contains_mention(tweet)     - returns True if tweet contains a mention num_mentions(tweet)         - returns number of mentions in tweet get_users_mentioned(tweet)  - returns a list of users mentioned in the tweet
+    contains_mention(tweet)     # returns True if tweet contains a mention num_mentions(tweet)         # returns number of mentions in tweet get_users_mentioned(tweet)  # returns a list of users mentioned in the tweet

-    contains_hashtag(tweet)     - (same as for mentions)
+    contains_hashtag(tweet)     # (same as for mentions)
     num_hashtag(tweet)
     get_hashtag(tweet)

-    contains_link(tweet)        - returns True if tweet contains a link (url or media) num_links(tweet)
+    contains_link(tweet)        # returns True if tweet contains a link (url or media) num_links(tweet)

-    contains_image(tweet)       - returns True if tweet contains an image post (media) get_image_urls(tweet)       - returns a list of all image URLs contained in the tweet
+    contains_image(tweet)       # returns True if tweet contains an image post (media) get_image_urls(tweet)       # returns a list of all image URLs contained in the tweet

-## Tweeted image utilities
+## 5 Tweeted image utilities

 ### smappPy.image_util

-    save_web_image(url, filename)   - given an image's URL, saves that image to filename get_image_occurrences(tweets)   - given an iterable of tweets, returns a dictionary of image urls and the number of times the occur in the tweet set.
+    save_web_image(url, filename)   # given an image's URL, saves that image to filename get_image_occurrences(tweets)   # given an iterable of tweets, returns a dictionary of image urls and the number of times the occur in the tweet set.

-## URL utilities
+## 6 URL utilities

-    urllib_get_html(url)    - Uses urllib to download a webpage, returns the page's html as a string requests_get_html(url)  - (same as above, but with requests module instead of urllib) get_html_text(html)     - takes html of a webpage, returns clean plain text of website contents (good for articles!) clean_whitespace(string, replacement=" ")   - replaces all whitespace in a string with, by default, a single space
+    urllib_get_html(url)    # Uses urllib to download a webpage, returns the page's html as a string requests_get_html(url)  # (same as above, but with requests module instead of urllib) get_html_text(html)     # takes html of a webpage, returns clean plain text of website contents (good for articles!) clean_whitespace(string, replacement=" ")   # replaces all whitespace in a string with, by default, a single space

 *Note: get_html_text function works via [readability](https://pypi.python.org/pypi/readability-lxml) and [nltk](http://www.nltk.org/)*

-## Text processing utilities
+## 7 Text processing utilities

 ### smappPy.text_clean

-    remove_punctuation(text)    - translates all whitespace chars to single spaces translate_whitespace(text)  - translates most punctuation to single spaces csv_safe(text)  - replaces csv-breaking characters (comma, tab, and newline) with placeholders translate_shorthand(text)   - translate common shorthand to long form (eg: w/ to with) translate_acronyms(text)    - translates some common acronyms to long form. translate_unicode(text)     - translates unicode that breaks some software into ASCII translate_contractions      - translates all unambiguous english language contractions into multiple words
+    remove_punctuation(text)    # translates all whitespace chars to single spaces csv_safe(text)              # replaces csv-breaking characters (comma, tab, and newline) with placeholders

+    translate_whitespace(text)  # translates most punctuation to single spaces translate_shorthand(text)   # translate common shorthand to long form (eg: w/ to with) translate_acronyms(text)    # translates some common acronyms to long form. translate_unicode(text)     # translates unicode that breaks some software into ASCII translate_contractions(text)    # translates all unambiguous english language contractions into multiple words

 *Note: all translation and removal functions can (and should) be customized in the translation tables at the top of the text_clean.py code*

-## Other functionality
+## 8 Other functionality

-    language    - includes python definitions for all Twitter-supported languages date        - date functions to translate twitter date strings to Python datetime objects json_util   - utilities for reading/writing JSON and MongoDB "bson" files oauth       - tools for reading and verifying oauth json files for Twitter authentication autoRT      - a tool to autoretweet any of a set of users' tweets during certain timeframes (to show your rowdy students who are tweeting during class that your twitter game is muy strong, and better than theirs)
+    language    # includes python definitions for all Twitter-supported languages date        # date functions to translate twitter date strings to Python datetime objects json_util   # utilities for reading/writing JSON and MongoDB "bson" files oauth       # tools for reading and verifying oauth json files for Twitter authentication autoRT      # a tool to autoretweet any of a set of users' tweets during certain timeframes (to show your rowdy students who are tweeting during class that your twitter game is muy strong, and better than theirs)

-## Analysis (more fun)
+## 9 Analysis (more fun)

 ### smappPy.networks

-    build_retweet_network(tweets, internal_only?)   - given a collection of tweets, constructs and returns retweet network display_retweet_network(network, outfile?)      - creates a basic display (via matplotlib) of the RT network
+    build_retweet_network(tweets, internal_only=True)       # given a collection of tweets, constructs and returns retweet network display_retweet_network(network, outfile="default")     # creates a basic display (via matplotlib) of the RT network

-    export_network(outfile?)    - exports a network to Gephi format (for further processing and vis.)
+    export_network(outfile?)    # exports a network to Gephi format (for further processing and vis.)

 *Note: all network functionality is via the networkx package (included in Anaconda python).*

+### smappPy.topics

-### smappPy.topics  - IN PROGRESS
+    IN PROGRESS

-## Facebook data
+## 10 Facebook data

 IN PROGRESS.
 Basic scripts exist to scrape data from facebook pages.